 PaperScan uses Tesseract OCR engine to create PDF/OCR files.
 Text can be viewed in PDF Viewer apps, such as Adobe Reader, PaperLight, etc.

-You can remove the black dots punch holes from scanned document images after scanning punched paper documents.
+You can remove the black dots (punch holes) from scanned document images after scanning punched documents.

 TWAIN is an industry standard API for image acquisition, strongly oriented toward scanners.
 The TWAIN standard is maintained by the TWAIN Working Group.
 More on TWAIN

 WIA (Microsoft Windows Image Acquisition) API is standardized for acquiring digital images from devices that are primarily used to capture still images and for managing these devices.WIA is a COM interface, very different from but overlapping with TWAIN.
 Compared to TWAIN it offers much better support for digital cameras, and much less sophisticated support for scanners.
 More on WIA